maartenparmentier/ziggu-exercise/README.md

 # First Vue exploration

 #### Study notes
-While reading the guides and writing code I made some small nodes to help me out later on.
+While reading the guides and writing code I made some small notes to help me out later on.
-You can find my notes [here](https://www.notion.so/Study-Notes-827be348dfba422bac7e7214674c0578)
+In case you're interested, you can find my notes [here](https://www.notion.so/Study-Notes-827be348dfba422bac7e7214674c0578)

 #### Process
-I read the `Essentials` and `Components In-Depth` chapters in the Vue guides as well as the `Style Guide`.
+I read the `Essentials` and `Components In-Depth` chapters in the [Vue 3 guides](https://v3.vuejs.org/guide/installation.html#release-notes) as well as the `Style Guide`.
 I skipped the rest for this small exercise to see how far I would come.
 I'm sure the solution can be optimised by reading further in the documentation and browsing through Vue's API.

 All the topics I read in the Style Guide made a lot of sense and they gave me a clean and good feeling.
 I think I already use most of the rules in my daily (Ember) work. 👍